umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/install/installing-nightly-builds.md

 All we have to do now is to create a site using the `dotnet new umbraco -n MyAwesomeNightlySite` command.

-For more information about installing Umbraco, see the [Installation](./)article.
+For more information about installing Umbraco, see the [Installation](./) article.